Travertine vs Brick Pavers for Your Pool Deck

-Both travertine and brick allow for great creativity of installation.
-Colors and sizes are often mixed to create unique designs patterns, and both may be installed on sand or over a concrete slab.
+Both travertine and brick allow for great creativity in installation.
+Colors and sizes are often mixed to create unique design patterns, and both may be installed on sand or over a concrete pool deck.

 Travertine is typically installed with ungrouted joints, allowing for easy repair or replacement of individual tiles as necessary.
 Other great qualities include:

 - Long-term durability.

 - Porosity allows for good drainage and quick drying.